Nishaan (film): Plot

-Diwan (Jeevan) and Bhagail Singh (Amrish Puri) kill Kumar Ratan Singh (Vijay Arora) for his properties.
-In the confusion that follows that his wife Lajwanti (Gita Siddharth) and her sons, Shankar and Ravi are separated.
+Diwan and Bhagail Singh kill Kumar Ratan Singh for his properties.
+In the confusion that follows that his wife Lajwanti and her sons, Shankar and Ravi are separated.
 Shankar drifts around in search of his mother and Ravi.
-Now after years, Shankar (Rajesh Khanna) is a truck driver and loves a village belle Gulabo (Poonam Dhillon), on the other side, Ravi (Jeetendra) works for Diwan and loves his daughter Rita (Rekha).
+Now after years, Shankar is a truck driver and loves a village belle Gulabo, on the other side, Ravi works for Diwan and loves his daughter Rita.
 Shankar and Ravi are friends.
 Diwan and Bhagail Singh drive a wedge between them and have Shankar sent to jail on a false charge of theft.
 Shankar tries to take revenge on Ravi, but he discovers that he is his brother.
 They turn over Diwan and Bhagail to the police.
 Shankar and Ravi meet their mother and there is a happy family reunion.